vm0993/vmGL/README.md

 # NOTES
 Completed project will be upload after finish implementation & website will be can be access contain all information may be in September 21, 2021 or soon.

-Demo completed app can be access to : http://app.vimasolusi.com with user vima@vimasolusi.id and password => password (propagation mode)
+Demo completed app can be access to : http://app.vimasolusi.com with user vima@vimasolusi.id and password => password

-this repo will be update use SOLID with Livewire for replacing jquery.
+this repo will be update use SOLID pattern with Livewire for replacing jquery.

 Delay update after close out project from existing sponsor.